Birational geometry of smooth families of varieties admitting good minimal models

 where $h$ is a fixed Hilbert polynomial.
-Moreover, the functor $\mfM_h^{[N]}$ has a coarse moduli space $M_h^{[N]}$. \end{theorem}
+Moreover, the functor $\mfM_h^{[N]}$ has a coarse moduli space $M_h^{[N]}$ and that $\Var(f_{U})$ is equal to the dimension of the image of $V$ under the associated moduli map. \end{theorem}

+The existence of a functor $\mfM^{[N]}$ as in Theorem~\ref{thm:functor}, approximating enough properties of the well-known functor for canonically polarized manifolds \cite{Viehweg95} for a prescribed family $f_U$ was not known before (see Proposition~\ref{prop:functor} and Theorem~\ref{VarModuli} for more details), which explains the focus of \cite[Subsect.~4.3]{PS15} and subsequently \cite{Taj18} on the application of Abundance type results to tackle Kebekus-Kov\'acs Conjecture.
 The key advantage that Theorem~\ref{thm:functor} offers is that instead of constructing $\sL$ at the base of $f: X \to B$ we do so at the level of a \emph{moduli stack}; a smooth projective variety $Z$ equipped with a generically finite morphism to $M_h^{[N]}$ and parametrizing a new family, now with maximal (birational) variation.
-But once variation is maximal again $(*)$ and $(**)$ are equivalent and the pseudo-effective line bundle $\sB$ in $(**)$ can essentially be ignored.
+But once variation is maximal, again $(*)$ and $(**)$ are equivalent and the pseudo-effective line bundle $\sB$ in $(**)$ can essentially be ignored.

 Since there are no maps from $B$ to $Z$, the next difficulty is then to lift this big line bundle on $Z$ to a line bundle on $B$.
 We resolve this problem by showing that the construction of such invertible sheaves are in a sense functorial.
 More precisely we show that the Hodge theoretic constructions in~\cite{Taj18}, from which these line bundle arise, verify various functorial properties that are sufficiently robust for the construction of the line bundle $\sL$ in Theorem~\ref{thm:sheaves}, using the one constructed at the level of moduli stacks.